cloudquery/cq-source-simple-analytics/README.md

 ## Incremental Syncing

 The Simple Analytics plugin supports incremental syncing.
-This means that only data points will be fetched from Simple Analytics and loaded into your destination.
+This means that only new data points will be fetched from Simple Analytics and loaded into your destination.
 This is done by keeping track of the last date a sync was done, and only fetching new data from that date onwards.
 To enable this, `backend` option must be set in the spec (as shown in the example config above).
 By default, incremental syncing is turned off.
 For more information, see [Managing Incremental Tables](/docs/advanced-topics/managing-incremental-tables).

 ## Example Queries